intel/sawr/sawr_master/VNC.md

 are dropped when that user logs out.

-This can be fixed by editing the connection using the Network Manager (pull down the network menu at the upper right after establishing a connection t your WiFi network), selecting Edit on the appropriate connection, and selecting "All users many connect to this network" under the "General" tab.
+This can be fixed by editing the connection using the Network Manager (pull down the network menu at the upper right after establishing a connection to your WiFi network), selecting Edit on the appropriate connection, and selecting "All users many connect to this network" under the "General" tab.
 Also make sure the "Automatically connect to this network when it is available"